"Dogs of Form and Function"

 Cornerstone is a breeder of AKC Greater Swiss Mountain Dogs in the beautiful Front Range of Colorado.
 Cornerstone Greater Swiss Mountain Dogs was founded by Rita Rimler and is based on the philosophy of breeding “Dogs of Form and Function”.
 We are dedicated to breeding healthy, structurally sound and correct dogs who can and DO succeed at performing the working activities they were originally bred to do.
-Rita is an AKC “Breeder of Merit”, and Cornerstone Dogs have been competing and excelling at such activities as Conformation, Herding, Draft Work, Agility, Obedience, Rally, and Pack-hiking.
+Rita & Jenny are both proud to be recognized as AKC “Breeders of Merit”, and Cornerstone Dogs have been competing and excelling at such activities as Conformation, Herding, Draft Work, Agility, Obedience, Rally, and Pack-hiking.

 Jenny joined the Cornerstone family when she acquired Gerda, Griff’s Granddaughter, from Rita in 2010.
 Since then, Gerda has been bred twice and together Rita and Jenny continue to produce Swissies of superior quality.